felixarntz/ai-services/docs/Accessing-AI-Services-in-JavaScript.md

 }
 ```

+### Using the browser built-in on-device AI

+In JavaScript the AI Services plugin allows using another service `browser`, additionally to using the third party API based AI services.
+This service relies on [Chrome's built-in AI APIs](https://developer.chrome.com/docs/ai/built-in-apis), which allow using AI in the browser, running on device, which can be a great option for certain use-cases as it does not require paying for API access and does not involve sending your prompts to an external third-party API.

+Note that these APIs are still in an experimental stage and are not yet rolled out completely.
+If you use Chrome and already have access to the APIs, you can use them through the AI Services plugin just like any other service's APIs.
+To see whether you have access, check if `window.ai.assistant` is available in your browser console.
+If not, you can [request to join the Early Preview Program](http://goo.gle/chrome-ai-dev-preview-join).

 ### Customizing the default model configuration

 When retrieving a model using the `getModel()` method, it is possible to provide a `generationConfig` argument to customize the model configuration.
 The `generationConfig` key needs to contain an object with configuration arguments.
 These arguments are normalized in a way that works across the different AI services and their APIs.